 Every person is unique and their response to treatment will be different.
-Most of my patients who follow the dietary and lifestyle changes suggested see improvement in energy and mood within 6-12 weeks.
+Many of my patients who follow the suggested dietary and lifestyle changes see some improvement in energy and mood within 6-12 weeks.

 This is consistent with the findings of the first ever randomized control trial examining how a healthy diet can improve mood.
-This trial, published in 2017, used a mediterranean-style diet to treat depression.
-After 12 weeks, one third of the participants with depression had seen full remission of their symptoms.
+The trial, published in 2017, used a mediterranean-style diet to treat depression.
+After 12 weeks, one third of the participants with depression reported full remission of their symptoms.

 It is important to remember that this is not a quick fix.
 Patients must commit to making positive changes in their diet and lifestyle–and stick to these changes over the long-term.